JasonMWhite/spark-datadog-relay/README.md

 # DatadogRelay
 [![Circle CI](https://circleci.com/gh/JasonMWhite/spark-datadog-relay/tree/master.svg?style=svg)](https://circleci.com/gh/JasonMWhite/spark-datadog-relay/tree/master)

-`DatadogRelay` is a `SparkListener` that consumes `SparkListenerEvent`s to JSON and sends data on to Datadog.
+`DatadogRelay` is a `SparkListener` that consumes `SparkListenerEvent`s and sends data on to statsd.
+The server and port are hardcoded to `localhost:8125`.

 To compile, run:
 ```